jackd/cgt-discount-distortions/README.md

 # Investors Aren't Ruining Australia's Housing Market: The Tax System Is

-_A Graphical Walkthrough of the Australian Housing Market Distortions Caused by the CGT Discount_
+_A Graphical Tutorial on the Absurd Distortions Caused by the CGT Discount_

 I really don't think you understand how ridiculous Australia's capital gains tax (CGT) discount is.
 I say that as someone who's railed against it in the past yet who, until setting out to write this article, still didn't understand quite how ridiculous it is.
 I thought it was just a regressive tax break that disproportionately benefitted richer households.
 It is that - but it's also so much worse.